star-history/star-history/public/blog/star-history-open-source-2022-platform-engineering.md

 Terraform Provider started out as a way to smooth out the differences in managing the services of several large public cloud vendors, and has now become the de facto standard for managing all cloud/SaaS resources.

-## Platform engineering is the future
+## Platform Engineering is the Future

 Well, this is it for platform engineering projects, from big names to the starlets, let's review them again: